Vietnam and Cambodia Overland Tour

 - Explore the picturesque Mekong Delta region: a labyrinth of waterways, islands and traditional villages

-- Journey down the unspoilt Sangkar River; past floating villages, the Prek Toal bird sanctuary and across the Tonle Sap Lake
+- Journey down the unspoilt Sangkar River; past floating villages, Prek Toal bird sanctuary and across the Tonle Sap Lake

 - Explore Angkor; ruined temples clad in steamy jungle, where flocks of parrots & squabbling monkeys dart between mysterious carvings